-Affectionately known as DIS, we are focused on developing the whole artist.
-Our mission is focused on addressing the problematic epidemic of artists being unprepared for life’s realities while being a creative.
-Many artists face homelessness, depression as well as drastic ups and downs through the gig lifestyle.
+We are focused on developing the whole artist.
+Our mission is focused on addressing the problematic issue of artists being unprepared for life’s realities while being a creative.
+Many artists face homelessness, depression as well as drastic ups and downs socially and financially through the gig lifestyle.

 As we develop artists, we train with the expectation our artists will fall in love with their craft.
 As they do, we want to ensure as they learn their craft, they equally learn how to remain creative and flourish through life’s eventualities.